 Now for the answers.
 Can you really eat ANYTHING you want on a Slow Day?
 Not really.
 If you eat too many calories every Slow Day, you will not lose weight.
 There are many questions asked on the FastDiet Forumwhich tell that tale.
 Once in a while your can splurge, as long as it isn’t everyday.
 For what to eat on Slow Days, Dr. Mosley recommends a Mediterranean Diet.
 As for how we eat, an example follows.

 Crêpes** are one of the most versatile foods: for breakfast, dinner, or dessert there is an infinite variety of ways to fill, top, and eat them.
 They are the French version of the Mexican tortilla.
 Slow Days or Fast Days, crêpes are easy to prepare and easy to eat.
 I hope this photo essay will inspire you. **In Brittany, France where this food originated, there are two types: the ‘galette’ which is made with buckwheat flour [like the recipe that follows] and the ‘crêpe’ which is made with all-purpose wheat flour.
-I should be a purist and care which word I use, but like most people, I call them both crêpes.
-My Breton ancestors are rolling in their graves, I will make that distinction.
+Lest my Breton ancestors roll over in their graves, I will make that distinction.

 The ingredients are straightforward.
 The more difficult item would be buckwheat flour, but you might be able to find Bob’s Red Mill brand.
 Here are the ingredients:

 [The liquid in the Pyrex cup is 1.75 cups of ‘water’, but I use water drained from cooking vegetables and/or potatoes for more nutrients.
 That’s why it looks as it does.]
 Next you combine the flours and slowly whisk in the water.

 Then whisk in the eggs, followed by the salt.

 Now whisk it as if you meant it for a few minutes, until the batter runs off the whisk ‘in ropes.’